Harsh-1-0/Amazon-hack/README.md

 ## 🌟 Overview

 **Flux** is a revolutionary content discovery platform that combines psychological character archetype analysis with time-aware adaptive recommendations.
-Unlike traditional recommendation engines that rely on generic demographic clustering, Flux leverages deep psychological insights to understand your content preferences on a fundamental level, then adapts throughout the day to match your circadian rhythms and emotional states.
+Unlike traditional recommendation engines that rely on generic demographic clustering, Flux leverages deep psychological insights to understand your content preferences on a fundamental level, then adapts throughout the day to match your emotional states and personal preferences.

 <div align="center">
   <table>